-There will be ten stalls serving up bookish goodness at the Northern Publishers’ Fair for this Christmas special.
+There will be thirteen stalls serving up bookish goodness at the Northern Publishers’ Fair for this Christmas special.
 Alongside the organisers, Fly On The Wall Press, a social enterprise company and a not-for-profit publisher of anthologies, collections and chapbooks, back for a second time (the last Northern Publishers’ Fair took place in September), Hebden Bridge-based Bluemoose Books are a multi-award winning independent publisher counting Leonard And Hungry Paul by Rónán Hession and Portico Prize 2020-shortlisted Benjamin Myers’ The Gallows Pole among their popular titles.
 They’re also one of the members of the Northern Fiction Alliance, showcasing publishing based in the North of England, as are Saraband Books, another award-winning indie, based in Salford, and publishing fiction alongside “absorbing nature writing, pressing environmental issues and compelling memoir”.
 Stairwell Books are in York and offer fresh writing by authors from Yorkshire and beyond, counting on their list literary fiction, genre fiction, biography and memoir, short story and poetry collections, and children’s lit, while, comprised of a team of dedicated climbers, walkers and mountain bikers, Vertebrate Publishing is an award-winning publisher of outdoor books, guidebooks and ebooks based on the edge of the Peak District.